shrop/os-app-configs/shrop-mac.md

 * Turn on "Dock hiding"
 * Turn on "Screen Sharing" for "Administrators" and "mdshrops"
 * Turn on "Show Remote Management status in menu bar"
-* Turn on "Remote Login"
+* Turn on "Remote Login" for all users
 * Show "displays" options in the "menu bar"
 * Turn off the Wifi menu bar icon
 * Turn off discoverable mode in Bluetooth settings